Marshmallow Fluff Recipe

 Pin It

-I’ve been making this marshmallow fluff recipe for over 20 years, and it works every time.
-It’s the perfect topping for so many of my desserts.
-I love it so much that I added it to my book Entertaining with Charm!
+• I’ve been making this recipe for over 20 years, and it never fails me.
+It’s the same marshmallow fluff I use in my kitchen and the one I trusted enough to include in my book, Entertaining with Charm!

 Homemade marshmallow fluff on a wooden spoon.